 Sapota aka chikoo aka prune de sapodillo from Deep Foods

 I remember eating Sapota as a kid in India.
 So when I saw them in the Indian/asian grocery store I had to introduce them to the twins.
 The thawed pieces were stringy and after I separated all the stringy part there was barely any edible pulp left.
 I fed it to the twins and my son at the time was engrossed with something so he barely registered it but my daughter made a face and tried to fish something out of her mouth.
+That was when I noticed the waxy coating on the feeding spoon and remembered the milky sticky secretions from the fruit.
+The kids seemed fine but I think Iam going to wait a few months before feeding them sapota again - because of the stringy texture and waxy buildup.
+It does taste wonderfully sweet though which is probably why they both ate it.

 Wednesday, March 17, 2010